World¶

 FindObjectsByType

-This example searches the hierarchy for all UI Containers and hides them when the player presses the 'U' key.
-Useful when capturing video!
+This example searches the hierarchy for all UI Containers and hides them when the player presses the key set up for the action in the bindings manager.
+Useful when capturing video.
 For this to work, setup the script in a Client context.

 local containers = World.FindObjectsByType("UIContainer")